UNC-Libraries/SCTS-Documentation/Style Guide.md

 We strive to write ethical and inclusive abstracts that de-center whiteness and give voice to those historically left out of our description.
 In the context of antebellum collections held at UNC, this includes calling out the names of enslaved individuals whenever possible, refraining from valorizing biographical notes for collection creators, and clearly connecting family and plantation names with slavery.
 We do this to present history accurately, to add new access points for researchers, and to make our collection description more inclusive by emphasizing the lives and lived experiences of those documented in UNC’s collections.

-We follow the [A4BLiP voice and style guidelines](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) (outlined above under [Ethical and inclusive description](####ethical-and-inclusive-description)) and consult our internal [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), recommendations for abstract [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md), and recommendations for describing racial and ethnic identities (found in the [PersNames, CorpNames, Racial and ethnic identities, GeogNames, Titles, Dates, Numbers](#persnames-corpnames-racial-and-ethnic-identities-geognames-titles-dates-numbers) section below).
+We follow the [A4BLiP voice and style guidelines](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) (outlined above under **Ethical and inclusive description**) and consult our internal [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), recommendations for abstract [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#scope-and-content-note-and-abstract), and recommendations for describing racial and ethnic identities (found in the [Racial and ethnic identities](#racial-and-ethnic-identities) section below).

 It is important to note that our recommendations and practice of using conscious language and ethical description extends well beyond the abstract.
 We try to embed conscious language and ethical description into all facets of our finding aid, but we emphasize these practices in relation to the abstract since this is the primary and often the first point of entry for many researchers.